Many people don't know how to rehearse or practice a speech.

 Click this link for assistance with vocal variety issues - monotone delivery and lack of expressiveness

-For gesture and body language tips.
+Go to this link for gesture and body language tips.

 If it's a matter of when and where to pause either for a breath or to stress an important point, mark it on your cue cards or script.
 In the same way mark passages needing to taken more slowly, or words requiring emphasis.